apoudel/Huffman_Tree/README.md

 # Huffman_Tree
-given a tree, shows the steps of creating a Huffman tree of that text
+given a text, shows the steps of creating a Huffman tree of that text